NotAPenguin0/ShaderNodes/README.md

 (Credits to Martty)

-# oodles-or-noodles-for-doodles: the wrath of khan
+# oodles-of-noodles-for-doodles: the wrath of khan

 (Also credits to martty)